lrspeiser/sigmagravity/README.md

 so the Σ‑kernel $\mathcal{K}$ is the normalized, net effect of all quantum gravitational paths beyond the classical one.

-### 2.2.
-Scale‑Dependent Coherence and the Collapse Timescale
+### 2.3.
+Coherence window and constants of the model

 We posit that the quantum superposition of geometries stochastically decoheres into a single classical state over a characteristic collapse time $\tau_{\rm collapse}$.
 This defines a causal coherence length